-Activity Outcomes Variance Updated and revised Economic Growth Refresh for 2025-28.
-Consultation undertaken with other council departments and external stakeholders.
-Cabinet and Council approved Economic Growth Refresh 2025-28 setting out the Economic Growth Team's strategic priorities and outcomes for the next three years.
+Activity Outcomes Variance Updated and revised Cabinet and Council approved Economic Growth Refresh Economic Growth Refresh 2025-28 for 2025-28.
+Consultation setting out the Economic Growth Team's undertaken with other strategic priorities and outcomes for the council departments and next three years. external stakeholders.